nikitavoloboev/data/docs/unix/shell/shell.md

 - [teetty](https://github.com/mitsuhiko/teetty) - Wrapper binary to execute a command in a pty while providing remote control facilities.
 - [Shmux](https://github.com/shikaan/shmux) - Run all your scripts from one file. ([HN](https://news.ycombinator.com/item?id=34119355))
 - [A Guide to the Terminal, Console, and Shell (2022)](https://thevaluable.dev/guide-terminal-shell-console/)
+- [Clipboard](https://github.com/Slackadays/Clipboard) - Cut, copy, and paste anything, anywhere, all from the terminal. ([HN](https://news.ycombinator.com/item?id=34144707))
+- [LLM.sh](https://github.com/jayhack/llm.sh) - Copilot for your command line.
+Just type llm XYZ and it will generate/run a script for you that does XYZ.